Nomadic travelers Debbie & Michael can teach any millenial valuable lessons

 As they recently told newspaper El Comercio, in Peru, the idea to become digital nomads came up from their daughter Mary.
 The couple, well-established in Seattle (he, a sports events organizer; she, a designer running her own company) and leading a fulfilling life, decided to check if it was financially viable to live traveling while renting their house and reducing their living costs drastically.
 And the answer was, of course, yes!

 Their first stop was Paris, to visit their daughter Mary and spend a month with her family.
 Then the first Airbnb stay came: Amsterdam.
-And for the upcoming months, Copenhague, Stockolm, Berlin, and so on, around Europe.
-This continent, they say, is their favorite.
+And for the upcoming months, Copenhague, Stockholm, Berlin, and so on, around Europe.
+This continent, they say, is their favorite for their international travel.

 There are important things to keep in mind when you decide to be a digital nomad.
 Debbie and Michael say that, in general, they never plan their next trip with more than a month in advance.
-There’s planning but also some room for improvisation.
+There’s planning but also some room for improvisation on the road.
 The budget is their leader, and because of that, financial planning is fundamental.
-Their next moves, until April, are Santiago de Chile, Buenos Aires, Montevideo, Rio de Janeiro, and Paris again.
+Their next moves are Santiago de Chile, Buenos Aires, Montevideo, Rio de Janeiro, and Paris again.
 The key, they assure, is to live every day as locals, not tourists.

 The right time to stop traveling

-The couple says that traveling is very stimulating and that’s what keeps them youthful.
+The couple says that being nomadic travellers is very stimulating and that’s what keeps them youthful.
 Besides, they are always learning with different cultures and diversity.
 “I hope that all retired parents could do this someday”, Debbie says.

 “We wake up every day and ask ourselves if we should keep traveling or stop it.
 And we decided to keep traveling.
 We are having fun, learning, we stick to the budget, are healthy, and, above all, very much in love”, Michael completes.